Padding oracle attack

 so [Intermediary Byte] == 0x3D

-Once you know the intermediary byte value, we can deduce what the actual decrypted value is.
-Just XOR it with the previous cipher text.
+- Once you know the intermediary byte value, we can deduce what the actual decrypted value is.
+Just XOR it with the previous ciphertext.
 Look at the CBC mode decryption figure.

-Using this technique, we can work our way backwards through the entire block until every byte of the intermediary value is cracked, thus getting the decrypted value one at a time.
+Using this technique, we can work our way backward through the entire block until every byte of the intermediary value is cracked, thus getting the decrypted value one at a time.
 Whatever process has been described above is automated with tools such as Padbuster, etc. which are handy if you want to show a PoC to the application owner.